-Thirty Years After NBC Drove a Stake Into Its Heart, We Autopsy the Resurrected Soap That Couldn’t Stay Out of the Grave
+Thirty-Two Years After NBC Drove a Stake Into Its Heart, We Autopsy the Resurrected Soap That Couldn’t Stay Out of the Grave

 For a wild and wonderful period, daytime’s creepiest family invaded the primetime scene.

 It’s somehow appropriate that no daytime drama has come back from the dead as often as the supernatural sudser Dark Shadows.
 Since it’s original 1966-71 run on ABC, the show has been revamped — pun intended — numerous times, including as a primetime soap and big-screen movie.
 And while the latter — which starred Johnny Depp as long-in-the-tooth vampire Barnabas Collins — was a misguided mess, NBC’s after-dark serial showed real promise during its all-too-short run, which came to an end on March 22 of 1991.

 For those somehow unfamiliar with the legendary spookfest, the original Dark Shadows was a vaguely gothic daytime soap which went from the verge of cancellation to the top of the ratings by introducing a moody vampire with a tendency toward soulful soliloquies.
 Decades before Port Charles experimented with supernatural arcs, Dark Shadows thrilled audiences by introducing witches, warlocks, monsters, demons and even a disembodied talking head into its storylines.

 Two decades later, Dan Curtis — creator and executive producer of the wildly creative soap — attempted to recreate the original’s magic by launching a primetime reboot for NBC.
 This time, however, things didn’t go quite so well.